 ‘We never spoke of that night.’

-Is it possible what Mrs Robinson witnessed that night was the same person as Ms Harding?
+Is it possible that the figure Mrs Robinson witnessed that night was the same person that Ms Harding saw some fifty years later?
 I dug out the journalist’s sketch and included it with a letter, thanking Mrs Robinson for her correspondence and asking her if if the subject of the sketch was the same individual she saw that harrowing evening in Bayonne.